 Are there side effects of minoxidil?

 Since minoxidil disrupts your hair's growth cycle, users may shed more during the first few months of growth.
 This is a normal side effect that will pass with time.
 Other common side effects include dryness, itching, flaking, and slight scalp irritation.

 How does finasteride work?

 Finasteride is categorized into a class of medications called 5-alpha-reductase inhibitors.
 It works by blocking the effects of 5-alpha-reductase, which converts testosterone into DHT within the body.
-As mentioned, DHT is the primary hormone responsible for causing male pattern baldness.
+As mentioned, DHT is the primary hormone causing male pattern baldness.

 Are there side effects of finasteride?

 Finasteride may cause many side effects, including loss of interest in sex, erectile dysfunction, and mood changes.
 Other possible side effects are trouble having an orgasm, abnormal ejaculation, swelling in the hands and feet, tenderness or lumps in the breasts, dizziness, weakness, headache, runny nose, and skin rashes.
 The sexual side effects of finasteride may continue after stopping taking this medicine.
 Consult with your local physician if you have concerns about these side effects.